cakephp/docs/en/development/configuration.rst

     // restore runtime configuration from the cache.
     Configure::restore('user_1234', 'default');

-When restoring configuration information its important to restore it with the same key, and cache configuration as was used to store it.
+When restoring configuration information it's important to restore it with the same key, and cache configuration as was used to store it.
 Restored information is merged on top of the existing runtime configuration.